Vasthuhara: Plot

 Venu returns to Calcutta and reveals his identity to Aunt Arthi.
 She is pleasantly surprised; she and Damayanti finally feel a sense of security and belonging in their lives.
 But Arthi rejects the financial help from her husband's family who hadn't allowed her to enter the compound of the house when she visited them years back.
 Arthi narrates the humiliation of having to return on a hot summer afternoon from the locked gates of her husband's ancestral house, she and Kunjunni breaking down on their way back.
-Immediately after their return to East Bengal, the country gains independence and in the consequent partition they sought refuge in Indian side.
+Immediately after their return to East Bengal, the country gained independence and in the consequent partition, they sought refuge on the Indian side.
 Kunjunni dies of cholera in the refugee camp and a pregnant Arthi is left on her own in abject poverty, with two-year-old Damayanti by her side.

 Venu meets Damayanti's brother who is also a communist revolutionary hiding from the police.
-Venu's arrival into their life brings long lost hope and happiness.
-But its short-lived as its time for Venu to return to the Andaman Islands with the selected refugees.
+Venu's arrival into their life brings long-lost hope and happiness.
+But it's short-lived as Venu has to return to the Andaman Islands with the selected refugees.
 As the rest of Calcutta celebrates Durga puja, a few bunch of refugee families are packed in the back of a goods truck and offloaded at the harbor.
 Arthi and Damayanti arrive at the harbor to see him off.
 Damayanti is not able to control her emotions and breaks down inconsolably as Venu hugs her, himself overcome by sadness.
-Arthi Panicker looks on emotionless, here face hardened by years of victimization.
+Arthi Panicker looks on emotionless, her face hardened by years of victimization.

 The film ends tragically as Venu has to rush hastily into the ship about to depart, abruptly ending his goodbye to his uncle's family.
 As Venu rushes through the crowded stairways of the ship, a crying Damayanti shouts from behind, "Write to me Dada...
 Damayanti Panicker, Apilore Central Jail, Calcutta".

-The ship moves towards Andaman, beginning a new journey, a new era for a few Vasthuharas, towards the green shores of a new promised land somewhere in the eastern islands, a land new hope.
+The ship moves towards Andaman, beginning a new journey, a new era for a few Vasthuharas, towards the green shores of a new promised land somewhere in the eastern islands, a land of new hope.
 But even as a handful of them find hope, another wave of exodus begins, which ends in the Indo-Pak Bangladesh liberation war in December 1971.

 Displaced from their homes, unwanted outsiders in their land of refuge, doing sundry small-time jobs, working in abject conditions as bonded laborers, some wait to return to their land, some simply give up, and some others like Damayanti and her brother, become rebels.